manuelcasanova/mapbox_practice/README.md

-CONFIRM DELETE: Delete map, delete ride
+Maps, rides: if deleted only isActive = false
+Delete definitively only by superAdmin

+Users: delete by superadmin

 Possibility of receving email when: message notifications